Instruction generation

 Generated artifacts

-Directories (from DEFAULT_DIRS) — empty directory shells that practitioners fill in:
+Directories (from DEFAULT_DIRS) — empty directory shells the practitioner fills in:

 Scaffold trees — copied from packaged scaffold assets: